achaljaiswal5/social-media/README.md

 PROJECT_NAME : MINI - SOCIAL-MEDIA

-SHORT DESCRIPTION : This Project is made by using React library which includes different Hooks like useState,Context API ,useEffect,useReducer.
+SHORT DESCRIPTION : This Project is made by using React library which includes State Management like useState,Context API ,useEffect,useReducer.
 <br>
 React Router for layout routes and links and navigation.
 <br>